AlexsLemonade/OpenPBTA-analysis/README.md

 If you are a new user, you may find [these instructions](https://github.com/AlexsLemonade/RNA-Seq-Exercises/blob/master/docker-pull.md) for a setting up a different Docker [container](https://www.andrewheiss.com/blog/2017/04/27/super-basic-practical-guide-to-docker-and-rstudio/) or [this guide](https://www.andrewheiss.com/blog/2017/04/27/super-basic-practical-guide-to-docker-and-rstudio/) from Andrew Heiss helpful.

-You can also run the analysis on the terminal once you have a docker container running locally by running
+You can also run the analysis on the terminal once you have a docker container running locally by running `docker exec` helpful information [here](https://buildvirtual.net/docker-exec-what-does-it-do/)
 ```
 docker exec -ti <CONTAINER_NAME> bash -c "echo a && echo b"
 ```